aheze/OpenFind/README.md

 - Tons of customizable settings.
 - Supports VoiceOver.

 OpenFind (formerly **Find**) is my first app — I've been working on it for the past 3 years to learn Swift.
 You can view its entire history (1600+ commits!) here.

 I hope you can find some use out of this, whether it's from looking at the code, or just using it to find stuff.
+The app should build right out of the box.

 https://user-images.githubusercontent.com/49819455/197327363-27d9c486-340f-4e56-89b1-5325b9325fe2.mp4